Program Operations Coordinator

 - Willingness to work some evenings and weekends.

-- Willingness to travel in Chapter territory.
+- Willingness to travel in local Chapter territory (New York boroughs).

-- Desire to help families cope with Alzheimer’s disease and related dementias.
+- Desire to help families cope with Alzheimer’s disease and related Dementias.